Protecting copyright and IP

 IECRE, which was officially launched in 2014, now brings together 16 Members.
 It will play a major role in verifying and certifying renewable energy technologies and systems.

 Opening a new Regional Centre

-On 2 November IEC-AFRC, the Africa Regional Centre was opened in Nairobi, Kenya (read about it here).
-With it the IEC now has 5 Regional Centres with an aim to be as close as possible to our stakeholder base.
+On 2 November IEC-AFRC, the Africa Regional Centre was opened in Nairobi, Kenya (read about it in this issue).
+With it the IEC now has five Regional Centres with an aim to be as close as possible to our stakeholder base.

 All IEC Regional Centres are doing an excellent job of promoting and raising the awareness of the IEC.
 They participate in events and strongly support National Committees and Technical Committees in their local time zone.